Coast Electric Power Association supports economic development in the communities it serves in two ways.

 As designated rural communities, Harrison, Hancock and Pearl River counties are eligible to benefit from the federal funding.

-The purpose of the Revolving Loan Program is not to compete with local lending institutions, rather it is the intent of the program to stimulate private investments and complement local lenders for the creation of jobs and wealth in Harrison, Hancock and Pearl River counties.
+The purpose of the CEPA Fund Business Development Revolving Loan Program is not to compete with local lending institutions, rather the intent of this business development loan program is to stimulate private investments and complement local lenders for the creation of jobs and wealth in Harrison, Hancock and Pearl River counties.
 Projects to be considered for this program must create or retain employment or provide needed community facilities and services.
-These types of projects include industrial/commercial development, community infrastructure, community facilities, medical facilities, and training/educational facilities.
-Each project must meet certain criteria before a project will be considered eligible for funding from the CEPA Fund Revolving Loan Program.
+These types of projects include industrial/commercial development, community infrastructure, private business, community facilities, medical facilities and training/education facilities, to name a few.
+Each project must meet certain criteria as listed in this loan checklist before a project will be considered eligible for funding from the CEPA Fund Revolving Loan Program.

 Applications will be received and reviewed during designated funding round time periods, which typically occur semi-annually.
-For more information on the revolving loan fund or the Rural Development Loans contact Russ Carothers at (228) 363-7278 or email@example.com.
+For more information on the CEPA Fund Business Development Loan or the Rural Development Loans contact Russ Carothers at (228) 363-7278 or firstname.lastname@example.org.

 Vice President of Economic Development